-The University of Auckland is ranked first in New Zealand for physics and astronomy, and the breadth of topics our researchers study illustrates the range of problems physics can help you solve.
+The University of Auckland is ranked first in Aotearoa New Zealand for physics and astronomy and the breadth of topics our researchers work on illustrates the range of problems physics helps you solve.

-University of Auckland physicists discover planets around distant stars, work on understanding the Earth's changing climate, probe the interior of volcanoes, determine how bacterial colonies grow and thrive and explore the connections between discoveries in particle physics and the Big Bang.
-We use our knowledge to create new tools and technologies, build instruments to diagnose illnesses in living tissue, and develop powerful new laser technologies and we have nurtured a string of thriving spinout companies.
+In Auckland we are working to understand how black holes are formed by massive stars, understanding the Earth’s climate change, probing the interiors of volcanoes, determining how bacterial colonies grow and thrive and exploring the connection between particle physics and the Big Bang.
+We also use our knowledge of physics to create new tools and technologies, creating new devices for cubesats, building instruments to diagnose illnesses in living tissue and developing powerful new laser technologies.
+From some of these we have nurtured a string of thriving spinout companies.

-We are happy to hear from prospective students, so please get in touch if you have any questions about studying here, or about our research programme.
+We are happy to hear from prospective students so please get in touch if you have any questions about studying here or our research programme.

 Head of Department